fbngrm/zombie-driver/README.md

 Termination signals lead to a graceful shutdown.
 Meaning, all servers and handlers stop accepting new requests, process their current workload and shutdown.
 Though, there is a configurable shutdown timeout, which may prevent this.

+### Configuration
+The configuration of the services, e.g. circuit-breaker rules, and backing services (NSQ, redis) is not at all not production ready.
+The current state should be considered as a prototype to solve the coding challenge.

 ### Instrumentation
 Only response time metrics and redis method calls are collected as an example of instrumentation.